 The projects delivered and services rendered by the Group are often large, complicated and financially significant.
 The Group management has to make judgments concerning the circumstances and conditions related to customer projects that may affect the timing of recognitions of project revenue and profitability of the project in its entirety.
 Such factors include assignment of sufficient number of skilful employees to each project or for example factors in the functioning of international and especially emerging markets that may partly lie out of control of the Group or the customers.
 The completion of projects often requires new technical solutions that may cause unpredictable problems, delays and additional costs.

 Trade receivables are measured at amortised cost less any impairment.
 The Group records impairment on trade receivables when there is objective evidence that the receivable will not be fully recoverable.
 This evaluation is done at the end of each reporting period.
-Additional information on impairment losses are disclosed in note 7 to the consolidated financial statements.

 The Tecnotree Group has not yet applied the following new or revised standards and interpretations published by the IASB.
 The Group will introduce each standard and interpretation as of its effective date or, if the effective date is some other date than the first day of the fiscal period, as of the beginning of the fiscal period following the effective date.

 Starting from 1.1.2019, a new IFRS standard, IFRS 16 - Leases, replaces IAS 17 standard.
 IFRS 16 standard requires a lessor to recognise future lease payments in its balance sheet assets and liabilities, unless the lease term is 12 months or less or the underlying asset value is less than 5.000 US dollars.
 The new standard is similar to treatment of finance leases under IAS 17.
 Accounting principle of a lessor will continue to be like in IAS 17 for the most part.